JdotOrg/JdotOrg/README.md

 # 👾 K's Digital Playground

-> From ideas to code: Building the digital frontier with a passion for clean UIs and powerful backends
+> From ideas to code: Jarvis?
+Yes we living in world where AI is gonna make our development easier and way better.

 ## 📊 Tech Radar